sagemath/sagewiki_to_gh-2022-10-10/days12.md

  * Thursday at 5pm -- bug triage session in Atkinson 4004
  * Thursday at 7pm -- dinner at Sea Rocket Bistro
  * Thursday 10pm - late: coding in lobby
- * Friday at 11am -- John Perry's talk on F5 in Atkinson 4004
+ * Friday at 4pm -- John Perry's talk on F5 in Atkinson 4004
- * Friday at 4pm -- bug status report in Atkinson 4004
+ * Friday at 5pm -- bug status report in Atkinson 4004
- * Friday 7pm - late: coding in lobby
+ * Friday at 7pm - late: coding in lobby
  * Saturday at 2pm -- status reports
  * Saturday 7pm - late: coding in lobby